Finished Goods Supply Chain

 Buying a Desktop computer for your home or a Laptop for your use is very easy.
-You browse through the internet to see the latest models and configurations, decide on your specific requirement and click to place an order.
-At times of course you might go into an electronic supermarket and check out the physical product before you buy.
-Immediately on payment you cannot wait for the delivery and expect to be serviced on priority.
+You browse the internet to see the latest models and configurations, decide on your specific requirement and click to place an order.
+At times, of course, you might go into an electronic supermarket and check out the physical product before you buy.
+Immediately on payment, you cannot wait for the delivery and expect to be serviced on priority.

 Taking customer as the starting point, let us trace back the journey of finished goods and the functions.